Meca482-Spring2021-FuturaPendulum/Project-Items/README.md

 ![eq 12 eq 13](https://user-images.githubusercontent.com/84546893/119276877-5a270e00-bbd1-11eb-83c3-04c572ab4f45.png)

-From Eq.(5),  x1= x3,  x2=x4where x can be substituted for each variable: theta, alpha, d(theta), and d(alpha).
+From Eq.(5),  x1'= x3,  x2'=x4 where x can be substituted for each variable: 𝜭, 𝜶, 𝜭', and 𝜶'.
 From these the matrices A and B can be found.
-In Eq.(14) and Eq.(15)  x3and  x4are described.
+In Eq.(14) and Eq.(15) x3' and  x4' are described.

 ![eq 14 eq 15](https://user-images.githubusercontent.com/84546893/119276911-86428f00-bbd1-11eb-9710-dbecc135b3e6.png)